Who We Are

-History & Philosophy
+History and Philosophy of Telecare

-Telecare was founded in 1965 by Art Gladman, a psychiatrist, Lida Hahn, a psychiatric nurse and Morton Bakar, a businessman -- three individuals who were committed to a belief in the rehabilitation potential of people with serious mental illness.
+Telecare was founded in 1965 by Art Gladman, a psychiatrist, Lida Hahn, a psychiatric nurse, and Morton Bakar, a businessman — three individuals who were committed to a belief in the rehabilitation potential of people with serious mental illness.

 While Telecare has evolved over the years to address the changing needs of the people we serve, our overarching goal remains the same.
 Our mission is to provide excellent services and systems of care for people with serious mental illness.
 We exist to help people realize their full potential.

-- Security is having a sense of groundedness and solidity, of having a secure foundation to grow from.
+Security is having a sense of groundedness and solidity, of having a secure foundation to grow from.

-- Growth is the ability to learn, achieve, challenge ourselves, and reach beyond our old limits.
+Growth is the ability to learn, achieve, challenge ourselves, and reach beyond our old limits.